fhdsl/AI_for_Efficient_Programming/docs/no_toc/01-intro.md

 ## AI Code of Ethics

 Our first duty as programmers is to avoid causing harm to people and the world.
 This includes avoiding both intentional and inadvertent harm. *Intentional harm* is harm that is caused by a programmer's deliberate actions.
 For example, a programmer might create a virus that is designed to harm computers. *Inadvertent harm* is harm that is caused by a programmer's negligence or lack of foresight.
-For example, a programmer might create a program that is buggy and causes data loss.
+For example, a programmer might create a program that is buggy and causes data loss, or create a program that is particularly vulnerable to being hacked.

 <img src="resources/images/01-intro_files/figure-html//1MCNeSO4aOm1iESWDLOGTcx3aLEbnu8UttV0QGVAeafE_g2313b08e75a_243_0.png" title="The dinosaur cartoon says in a speech bubble 'Making the ethical choice requires careful thought!' while thinking about an angel and a devil, which represent good and bad choices." alt="The dinosaur cartoon says in a speech bubble 'Making the ethical choice requires careful thought!' while thinking about an angel and a devil, which represent good and bad choices." width="100%" style="display: block; margin: auto;" />